ilabcode/pyhgf/docs/source/notebooks/3-Multilevel_HGF.md

     tonic_volatility={"2": -4.0},
 )

-# observations (always the same), simulated decisions, samples values for temperature and volatility
+# observations (always the same), simulated decisions, sample values for temperature and volatility
 inputs, responses, temperatures, volatilities = [], [], [], []
 for i in range(N):
     # sample one new value of the tonic volatility at the second level and fit to observations